BerWang/web/03 Sprint Planning.md

 3. Each organisation should be set up as a [group](https://gitlab.com/dashboard/groups) which is used to organise your repositories, set one up now for your team.
     - Create and upload an **avatar** for the group using the **Settings** tab.
 4. Use the **Members** tab to add the team members to your group, assigning appropriate permissions (note that the permissions are _not_ the same as those used in GitHub so make sure you understand these clearly).
-5. Create repositories for each part of the project, using a logical naming convention.
-    - Create and upload an **avatar** for each repository using the **Settings** tab.
+5. Create repositories for each part of the project, using a logical naming convention and upload an **avatar** for each repository using the **Settings** tab:
+    1. A repository for the microcontroller code.
+    2. A repository for yor API code.
+    3. A repository for each of your clients (web, iOS, android) depending on the choices made by your team.
 6. Clone the repositories onto your development workstations.
 7. Update the local `git config` in each of you cloned repositories:
     1. Navigate to the cloned repository.